TritonDataCenter/node-stackvis/README.md

 The default mode assumes input from a DTrace invocation like the above, and produces a D3-based visualization in a self-contained HTML file.
-You can explicitly specify input formats "dtrace" (the default), "collapsed", "perf", and "stap" and output formats "collapsed", "flamegraph-svg", and "flamegraph-d3".
+You can explicitly specify input formats:

+* "dtrace" (the default)
+* "collapsed" (more easily grep'd through)
+* "perf" (from the Linux "perf" tool)
+* "stap" (from SystemTap)

+as well as output formats:

+* "collapsed" (see above)
+* "flamegraph-svg" (traditional SVG-based flame graph)
+* "flamegraph-d3" (the default)

 For example, to read "collapsed" output and produce a SVG flamegraph, use:

     # stackvis collapsed flamegraph-svg < collapsed.out > flamegraph.svg

-This module also provides "stackcollapse", and "flamegraph", which are essentially direct ports of the original FlameGraph tools.
+This module also provides the "stackcollapse" and "flamegraph" tools, which are essentially direct ports of the original FlameGraph tools.
 You can use them by first collecting data as above, then collapse common stacks: